PO Box 319 Busselton 6280 / firstname.lastname@example.org / 0427 53 1149

 Having said that, a "hot" target completely covered by an object which prevents any heat being radiated, will not be seen with thermal imaging either.

-Various "generations" of image intensifying night vision exist, these nominally start at Gen1, there is mention of Gen 0 at times, and go up to Gen 3, plus various "improvements" after that.
+Various "generations" of image intensifying night vision exist, Generations are military designations and these start at Gen 1, there is mention of Gen 0, a non military term, at times, and go up to Gen 3, plus various "improvements" after that.
 Generation 4 * (see below) is also referred to at times but it is not an official classification.

-The Generations relate to changes in design and their performance in low light conditions, and at the same time image quality improves accordingly.
+The Generations relate to changes in technology, and in turn their performance in low light conditions, and at the same time image quality improves accordingly.

 There are other improvements as generations go up, such as signal to noise ratio which is an important part of seeing an object clearly, especially in adverse conditions.